lukeg101/lplzoo/ULC/README.md

 Some notes about the syntax:

+- The above syntax only covers the core calculus, and not the repl extensions (such as `let` bindings above).
+The extensions are simply added on in the repl.
 - Variables are strings (excluding numbers), as this is isomorphic to a whiteboard treatment and hence the most familiar.
 - Nested terms may not require brackets: `\x.x x` and follows the convention of abstractions being left associative, application being right associative, and application having higher precedence than abstraction.
 - Whitespace does not matter `\x.(x    x)`, except in between application where a minimum of one space is needed.